Best hummus recipe: 6 tips for the creamiest homemade hummus

 We think that chickpea hummus is a delicious dip.
 Or serve it for lunch with a little lettuce and grilled pita bread or naan bread!

 We love making it from scratch: our very own unbeatable best hummus recipe!

-Yes, you can easily find ready made jars of hummus in every supermarket and deli these days.
+Yes, you can easily find ready made jars of hummus in every supermarket and deli nowadays.

 Store bought hummus is very useful if you are running a little late to make your own.